 Even though a lot of people wear green on St. Patrick's Day, the color should actually be blue, as that is the color associated with St. Patrick.
 But since he preached the Trinity and the shamrock is a symbol of that, we wear green.
 The shamrock is not the national symbol of Ireland, though — the harp is.

-So, back to the question of St. Patrick banishing the snakes from Ireland: That is mostly untrue, as Ireland never had snakes to begin with.
+A lot of people know that St. Patrick drove the snakes out of Ireland — or did he?
+That is mostly untrue, as Ireland never had snakes to begin with.
 It is often thought that the snakes represented the pagans with whom St. Patrick had some issues.

 The Irish are often known for their propensity for a drink, but from 1927 to 1961, the only place to get a drink on March 17 was the Royal Dublin Dog Show — a grand occasion, except for the dogs — because of the strict laws against the sale of alcoholic beverages on religious days.
 Guess the church and state were concerned that there would be too much consumption of "the drink" on this holy day.